Buliwyfa/humhub-notify/README.md

 2. Go to `chrome://extensions/`
 3. Click `Load unpacked extension...`
 4. Search for `humhub-notify` (I don't plan on adding this extension to the Chrome Store.)
+5. Once the extension is loaded click `Options` and place your HumHub URL in the provided space.